oconnor663/duct.py/spec.md

 have no unix-style shebang and instead rely on cmd.exe to figure out what their interpreter should be.
 That means sh() also needs to observe the note above about paths that start with dot.

+## Shell semantics

+Implementations should follow Python's lead here.
+Use `/bin/sh` on POSIX systems and whatever's in the `COMSPEC` environment variable on Windows.